 The history of science is peppered with great moments where people have gone above and beyond the call of duty in order to present their work in an accessible way.
 Think Florence Nightingale, and how she drew attention to the abominable conditions in hospitals through the use of a simple chart.
-Or perhaps Vesalius, and his intricate and detailed diagrams of the human anatomy
+Or perhaps Vesalius, and his intricate and detailed diagrams of the human anatomy.

 The following paper deserves it's place among the greats, as it too has taken the graphical representation of science to a whole new level.